mrstevedev/bbpmusiclibrary/README.md

 This web application was built using:

-1. React and Next.js
+1. Next.js
 2. React-Bootstrap
-3. Express
+3. Express.js
 4. Typescript
+5. Apollo

 ### Notes